Guilhermeslucas/Azure-AI-API-Experiment/README.md

 # Read -> Translate -> Say

-Project in order to use some Cognitive Services API's from Azure Cloud other deployment tools.
+Project created in order to use some Cognitive Services API's from Azure Cloud other deployment tools.

 ## Architecture